 Cooking for Mixed Groups

-Beyond Beef Shepard’s Pie can easily be made vegan or vegetarian.
+Beyond Beef Shepherd’s Pie can easily be made vegan or vegetarian.
 The only difference is whether you add dairy to the mashed potatoes.
 If you want to make a carnivore version at the same time, you can follow the same recipe, but substitute regular ground meat.

 The recipe is gluten-free.

-Beyond Beef Shepard’s Pie
+Beyond Beef Shepherd’s Pie

 - 1 tablespoon oil